LLNL/ppo_and_friends/README.md

 Currently, the only "unsolved" environment in this repository is the HumanoidStandup environment.

-The Atari game "Assault" is also an odd one; the `UP` action appears to have been replaced with a `NOOP`, which limits how much progress you can make in the game.

 If any environment is performing poorly, I'd suggest trying a different seed.
 If that doesn't work, feel free to open a ticket.
 Of course, different systems will also result in different performance.